masterpaulo/wallet-test/README.md

 A demo project developed to showcase my technical background in iOS development.
 This application is built using Swift and UIKit, following a custom MVVM architecture.

+## Demo
+See a demo video on youtube: https://youtu.be/4EAnOSsi7wM

 ## Getting Started

 The project can be built using XCode and run on a simulator or device with internet connection.

-### Installation

-The project has CocoaPods dependencies found in the podfile.
-Cocoapods needs to be installed on the macOS machine and do a pod install via the terminal.
+#### Running The App
 1. Clone the repository to your local maching
 ```
 git clone https://github.com/masterpaulo/wallet-test.git
 ```
 2. Open `wallet-test.xcodeproj` in XCode
-3. Run the project
+3. Build and run the project

 ## Testing